 WHAT CAN I EXPECT FROM CLINICAL PILATES & YOGA?

 We offer small group classes with a maximum of 4 to 5 participants.
+Please wear comfortable clothing and bring a water bottle.
+Please wear grip socks for Pilates classes.

 Our Physios oversee each participant’s exercise program, ensure their technique is correct and determine when they can move to the next level.